 Dear Your Teen:

 My teenager is a high school athlete who got injured and can no longer play his sport.
-How can I help my teenager reenter school when his whole identity was tied into his status as athlete?
+How can I help my injured athlete re-enter school when his whole identity was tied into his status as athlete?

-This is a really good question, not just for teen athletes but also for any student defined by a specific activity that then becomes impossible, whether because of sports trauma or any other reason.
+This is a really good question.
+And not just for teen athletes but also for any student defined by a specific activity that then becomes impossible, whether because of youth sports injuries or any other reason.
 The tension here is clear—adolescents are going through the process of identity formation, and it can be hard to go through such a major transition when that identity might be fragile or “under construction” to begin with.
-All that said, here are a few things to think about with youth sport injuries, and what to say to an injured athlete.
+All that said, there are a few things to think about with youth sport injuries, and what to say to an injured athlete.

 5 Ways to Help An Injured Athlete Find A Life After Sports

 Sure, it’s not the same as the loss of a loved one or even a family pet.
 But losing the opportunity to do something you love is a big deal.
 It’s important that teens have caring adults and friends who will listen, acknowledge how they’re feeling, and allow them the space to be deeply sad or angry about what’s happened.
 And that isn’t just limited to one conversation.
 It can take time.

 That’s especially if a teenager is also in the process of recovering from an injury and future athletic participation may be unclear or dependent on that very recovery process.
 On another note, it’s perfectly normal for teens not to want to talk about their feelings.
 Try to follow their lead, and avoid forcing the conversation.

 2. Encourage flexible thinking.

 Teens may not be ready to accept it right away.
 But not being able to play a sport does not mean the end of who they are.
 Nor does it end the prospect of finding other enjoyable activities.
 When you’re so defined by one thing that you’ve lost, it can be hard to outmaneuver that all-or-nothing thinking that suggests that you’re nothing without it.